-In December the Education Minister, Leighton Andrews AM, published his school bandings for Wales, essentially a schools league table system for ranking schools, pitting school against school and teacher against teacher.
+In December 2011 the then Education Minister, Leighton Andrews AM, published his school bandings for Wales, essentially a schools league table system for ranking schools, pitting school against school and teacher against teacher.
 It is a policy vigorously opposed by the NUT, and yet another example of an initiative being imposed without proper consultation.

 Fair play for children in Wales

 NUT Briefing on Pay, Pensions and Education Spending in Wales